S3-working-group/s3-practical-guide/s3-practical-guide.md

 **Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
 **Peer Drivers**: Two drivers existing as a direct consequence of a response to the same superdriver, are called peer drivers.
 **Primary Driver**: The driver that defines a domain is called the primary driver of that domain.
-**Principle**: A basic idea or rule that explains or controls how something happens or works.

 ---